-By committing to providing great content with information, advice or tips, you will get your readers sharing your web pages and coming back for more.
-Using content is a great way to educate your visitors and prospects about your business and services.
+By providing great content with useful tips or information, you will get your visitors to share your web pages and come back for more.
+Content marketing is the most effective way to inform and educate site visitors and prospective clients about your business and services.

-For example, if you provide weight management services, then some of the areas you could publish content about include the following:
+For example, if you provide weight management services, then some of the areas you could write content about include:

-You can also create a series of informative articles that will help your prospective clients understand your services, by explaining benefits, procedures, terminology, etc.
+You can also create a series of educational articles that will help your readers gain a better understanding of your services, by explaining benefits, procedures, terminology, etc.

-Use the same keywords and terms in your content that prospective clients will search for.
+Include keywords and terms in your articles that readers would search for.

 We recommend subscribing to our Content Marketing Email Training Series.
-You will receive a comprehensive series of training emails with actionable information that will show you how to drive more traffic to your website or blog, save money creating useful content that will add value to your site visitors and grow your website using content marketing strategies.
+You will receive regular training emails with easy-to-digest information and practical tips that will show exactly how to drive more traffic to your website, save money creating high-quality content that will add value to your visitors and grow your website using content marketing strategies.
 It’s not only a great course with loads of useful information, it’s also completely FREE!

 Ways Of Improving Visitor Engagement And User Experience

-Improving website user experience (generally referred to as UX) will help to keep visitors coming back and using your site.
-This section will show you ways you can improve visitor engagement and user experience.
+Improving user experience (known as UX) will help keep visitors coming back and using your site.
+This section will show you different ways to improve visitor engagement and UX.

-If you provide information that adds value to others, other businesses will want to syndicate your content to their visitors.
+If you provide information that adds value to others, other businesses may want to syndicate your content.

 Some of the benefits of having other businesses syndicate your content, include:

-- All of your updates are kept in one place
+- All of your content updates are kept in one place

 - RSS feeds allow for subscribing

-- A feed provides links back to your site
+- An RSS feed provides a way for links to point back to your site

-- RSS feeds can be submitted to RSS directories and aggregators
+- Your feeds can be submitted to RSS directories and aggregator services

-- RSS provides multiple ways for readers to receive your content (e.g. view the content on their mobile device using feed readers)
+- RSS provides multiple ways for readers to receive your content (e.g. users can read your content on their mobile device using a feed reader)

-There are also a number of benefits when it comes to adding syndicated content to your website from other sites, such as the fact that you don’t have to write, manage or update the content.
+There are also a number of benefits to adding syndicated content to your website from other sites, such as the fact that you don’t have to write, manage or update the content.

-To find RSS feeds with useful content just visit sites of medical or health-related government departments and industry bodies.
+To find useful RSS feeds for your website, visit sites of relevant government departments or industry bodies.

-- US Department Of Health And Human Services – e.g. Blog posts feed: http://feeds.feedburner.com/SelectedHhsBlogPosts, etc. You can also choose individual RSS feeds, like feeds on women’s health issues (e.g. Breastfeeding, Health care for women, Illnesses and disabilities, Minority women’s health, Pregnancy, etc.) here: http://womenshealth.gov/news/rss/rss-feeds.html
+- US Department Of Health And Human Services – e.g. Blog posts feed: http://feeds.feedburner.com/SelectedHhsBlogPosts, etc. You can search by departments and choose individual RSS feeds, like feeds on women’s health issues (e.g. Breastfeeding, Health care for women, Illnesses and disabilities, Minority women’s health, Screening tests and vaccines, etc.) here: http://womenshealth.gov/news/rss/rss-feeds.html

-- US National Libraries Of Medicine – For a directory of feeds from leading medical journals, publications and websites (e.g. Journal of Applied Physiology, BMJ, The Journal of Immunology, The AAPS Journal (American Association of Pharmaceutical Scientists), BMJ Postgraduate Medical Journal, etc.) go here: http://www.healthplusplus.com/wiki/List_of_RSS_feeds_on_health
+- US National Libraries Of Medicine – For a list of feeds from well-known medical journals, publications and websites (e.g. BioMed Central, Human Molecular Genetics, Stem Cells, Current Psychiatry, Gastrointestinal Endoscopy, etc.) go here: http://www.healthplusplus.com/wiki/List_of_RSS_feeds_on_health

 - National Institutes Of Health (www.nih.gov) - Get many health-related feeds here: http://www.nih.gov/Subscriptions.htm

-- UK Department Of Health (www.gov.uk) – Latest news: https://www.gov.uk/government/organisations/department-of-health.atom
+- Department of Health UK (https://www.gov.uk/government/organisations/department-of-health) – Latest news: https://www.gov.uk/government/organisations/department-of-health.atom

 - The Department Of Health (Australian Government): http://www.health.gov.au/internet/main/publishing.nsf/xml/rssLatestNews.xml

-- Centers For Disease Control And Prevention (www.cdc.gov) - Find various health-related RSS feeds and podcasts here: http://www2c.cdc.gov/podcasts/rss.asp
+- Centers For Disease Control And Prevention (www.cdc.gov) - Get many RSS feeds on health-related topics and podcasts here: http://www2c.cdc.gov/podcasts/rss.asp

-- Medical News Feeds: You can search medical news feeds in major news publications like the NYTimes RSS feeds section (e.g. Medical research: http://www.nytimes.com/services/xml/rss/nyt/Research.xml)
+- Medical News Feeds: You can search medical news RSS feeds in major news publications like the NYTimes RSS feeds section (e.g. Research: http://www.nytimes.com/services/xml/rss/nyt/Research.xml)

-- MedicineNet.com – MedTerms Medical Word of the Day: http://www.medicinenet.com/rss/dailyword.xml.
-You can also select specific feeds here (http://www.medicinenet.com/rss/article.htm) (e.g. Lung Conditions, Cancer, Chronic Pain, Pregnancy, Prevention & Wellness, Infectious Disease, etc.)
+- MedicineNet – MedTerms Medical Word of the Day: http://www.medicinenet.com/rss/dailyword.xml.
+You can also choose specific RSS feeds here (http://www.medicinenet.com/rss/article.htm) (e.g. Medications, Mental Health, Cold & Flu, Pregnancy, Sexual Health, Women’s Health, etc.)

-- Medical News Today – Medical News Headlines: http://rss.medicalnewstoday.com/featurednews.xml
+- Medical News Today – Featured Headlines: http://rss.medicalnewstoday.com/featurednews.xml

-You can also search online for general RSS feeds, e.g. “medical rss feeds” or search for feeds on specific topics, e.g. “eating disorders rss feeds”, “insomnia rss feeds”, “ultrasound rss feeds”, etc.
+You can also just search online for general feeds, e.g. “medical rss feeds” or search for feeds on specific subjects, e.g. “pulmonary system rss feeds”, “diagnostics rss feeds”, “psychiatry rss feeds”, etc.

-(RSS feeds can help to improve your health-related website’s user experience.)
+(RSS (Really Simple Syndication) feeds can help to improve your health site’s UX.)

-Adding checklists and explanatory charts to your site is a great way to help increase visitor engagement, add value to your audience and provide something unique.
-Charts and checklists can provide users with step-by-step instructions and resources to get necessary tasks done.
-Checklists and forms are great instructional tools.
+Adding checklists and medical forms to your site is a great way to help increase user engagement and add value to your visitors.
+They can provide users with useful instructions and resources to perform a task.
+Charts and checklists are also great client instructional tools.

-Checklists, charts and medical forms can cover topics such as:
+Checklists, charts and medical forms can address topics such as:

 - Booking appointments

-- Dental checklists – e.g. first visit, oral maintenance program, general dentistry, etc.
+- Dental checklists – e.g. first visit, active maintenance program, general dentistry, etc.

-- Fitness and nutrition program checklists and charts
+- Weight loss and exercise program checklists and charts

-- General charts & infographics (e.g. acidity level of different foods, sleep requirements at different ages, etc.)
+- General charts & infographics (e.g. caloric level of different foods, sleep requirements at different stages of development, etc.)

-Providing unique tools and applications on your website can help increase visitor engagement and significantly add value to your visitors.
-Calculators are useful tools to add to your website.
-Other applications would include things like diagnostic tools, or even recipes.
+Providing unique online tools and applications on your site can help increase visitor engagement and add significant value to your potential clients.
+Calculators, for example are great tools to add to your website.
+Other tools would include things like diagnostic tools, and even recipes.

-In the next section, we will be discussing a several WordPress plugins you can use in your site that can also help to improve your seo, increase user engagement and drive more web traffic to your business.
+In part two of this detailed guide, we take a look at a number of online tools you can use in your website using WordPress plugins and themes that can improve search engine optimization, increase user engagement and generate more web traffic to your business.